 You must notify your ST, TS, and the WIL Office no later than 8.30am on the day of absence.
 A medical certificate is required for any absence due to illness that exceeds one day.
 Absence may be seen as evidence of unprofessional conduct and may result in failure of the Professional Experience unit.
-TES who are absent for any part of their Professional Experience period are required to make up whole days.
-In most circumstances, this requirement must be met within five working days following the end of a block-teaching placement period.
+TES who are absent for any part of their Professional Experience period must make up whole days as this is a requirement.
+In most circumstances, this requirement must be met within five working days following the end of a block-teaching period.